timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 There was a small update to the go-bindata library that broke how I was passing in the path to my static files.
 All of a sudden my embedded files weren't on the paths I was expecting.
 Now, this could be blamed on several factors such as the fact that go get always gets the default branch.
-In the end it came down to the fact that a process that was generating code in my application wasn't being versioned and tracked inside my git repo, or by my build tools.
+In the end, it came down to the simple truth that a process which was generating code in my application wasn't being versioned and tracked inside my git repo.
+External changes on a dependency of mine could break my builds or my tests without me knowing.

 One way to fix this issue was to store a copy of the pre-compiled go-bindata executable in my git repo, but: